dpwiese/flying-notes-vitepress/docs/src/cfi/foi/effective-teaching.md

 ### Providing Adequate Instruction

-* To tailor his or her teaching technique to the learner, the flight instructor analyzes the learner’s personality, thinking, and ability.
+* To tailor his or her teaching technique to the learner, the flight instructor analyzes the learner's personality, thinking, and ability.
 * No two learners are alike, and a particular method of instruction may not be equally effective for all learners.

 ### Training to Established Standards of Performance